troy-west/apache-kafka-number-stations/README.md

 ## Implement Producer.main

-Create a new KafkaProducer with the correct serializer, and send each message returned by SecretRadio.listen() to the radio-logs topic.
+Create a new KafkaProducer and send each message returned by SecretRadio.listen() to the radio-logs topic.

 What happens if you don't close the Producer and allow the JVM to exit immediately?